IIP-Design/styled-block-builder/docs/blocks/general.md

+## Style Templates Block Overview

-## Creating a New Style Templates Block
+### Creating a New Block

 Navigate to the Style Templates section within the editor to configure a new block template.

-### Creating a New Block

 1. Select the desired blcok from the **Add Template:** dropdown.